vincentsijben/bpm-timings-for-processing/FrequencyAnalyzer.md

 Students create sketches that react in realtime to audio input (line-in, audio file or microphone).

  This library adds functionality like:
- - easily swtich between input modes (line-in, audio file, microphone)
+ - easily switch between input modes (line-in, audio file, microphone)
- - return normalized values of specific frequency bands
+ - return raw or normalized values of specific frequency bands
- - toggle on/off for audioplayer mute or microphone monitoring
+ - toggle mute (audio file playing) or monitoring (microphone or line-in)
  - reset the max value that is used for mapping normalized values of frequency amplitudes.
 Can be set to an interval.

 ## Usage